 Why those three in particular?
 Because the outside agencies have specialized expertise and an existing team to get things done.
 The hiring agency doesn’t have to assemble a team of freelancers themselves—for instance, if they need to build a website for an underlying client, the hiring agency could find talent itself… or just hire another agency to do the work.

-For instance, I have a client specializing in marketing automation that uses another agency to execute its content marketing services.
+For instance, one of my clients specializing in marketing automation uses another agency to execute its content marketing services.
 This lets them avoid hiring copywriters and marketing strategists when that isn’t a core service for them.
 It lets them get on-demand help, without needing to vet and negotiate with each person doing the work.

 How does your agency benefit by getting hired as a whitelabel agency?